SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Experiments

 We further investigate \methodname{}'s scoring strategy for suboptimal data classifier in Table 2 by ablating two key components: (i) the transition–trajectory score mixture and (ii) temporal discounting discussed in Section \ref{sec:method-subop}.
 We train Octo on the OXE ``RT-1" variant \cite{brohan2023rt1roboticstransformerrealworld} with three seeds for faster iteration.
 Omitting either component consistently degrades performance across all four tasks, highlighting their importance.
 Temporal discounting lets \methodname{} propagate evidence of suboptimality backward in time, so that transitions leading to poorer future states can also be identified in addition to directly poor actions.
 The mixture of transition-level and trajectory-level scores balances these fine‐grained penalties with an overall assessment of each demonstration’s quality, making it easier to filter out inherently low‐quality data (for example, trajectories recorded by non‐expert operators).
 Together, these mechanisms yield the strongest gains in suboptimal data removal.

-\textbf{RQ4: What types of low-quality samples can \methodname{} identify and curate?} To qualitatively visualize the suboptimal data identified, we examine the low-quality data classified and investigate the types of low-quality data they represent.
+\textbf{RQ4: What types of low-quality samples can \methodname{} identify and curate?} To qualitatively visualize the suboptimal data identified, we examine the predicted low-quality data and investigate the types of low-quality data they represent.
 From each of the RoboMimic and Sirius-Fleet datasets, we randomly select $100$ demonstrations flagged with at least one suboptimal segment.
 We then manually visualize and classify every suboptimal segment across these trials to generate the pie chart.
-Figure \ref{fig:subop_pie_chart} illustrates the distribution of suboptimal transitions identified by \methodname{}. \emph{Manipulation Failure} refers to errors during grasping — e.g., failed grasps, accidental drop of objects. \emph{Pause} denotes transitions with very little or no movement. \emph{Stuck at Collision} describes cases where the gripper or held object collides, leading to a halt. \emph{Slow} captures motion that proceeds noticeably below the normal task speed. \emph{Move Back and Forth} indicates aimless motions that do not contribute to task progress. \emph{False Positive} labels misclassified or ambiguous transitions.
-The most significant fractions are \emph{Slow Motion}, \emph{Manipulation Failure}, and \emph{Pause}, indicating that the task-progress classifier identifies semantically meaningful errors rather than spurious noise.
+Figure \ref{fig:subop_pie_chart} illustrates the distribution of suboptimal transitions identified by \methodname{}. \textit{Manipulation Failure} refers to errors during grasping---for example, failed grasps, accidental drop of objects. \textit{Pause} denotes transitions with no movement. \textit{Stuck at Collision} describes cases where the gripper or held object collides, leading to a halt. \textit{Lagging} captures motion that proceeds noticeably below the normal speed for the same context.
+This doesn't contain motions that are intentionally slow, careful, and deliberate. \textit{Move Back and Forth} indicates aimless motions that don't contribute to task progress. \textit{False Positive} labels misclassified or ambiguous transitions.
+The most significant fractions are \textit{Laggy}, \textit{Manipulation Failure}, and \textit{Stalled}, indicating that the task-progress classifier identifies semantically meaningful errors rather than spurious noise.
 Appendix~\ref{sec:exp_and_vis_detail} visualizes representative examples.